petrickjerico/tp/docs/team/ducbinh2611.md

     * Implemented the GUI for `QUIZ` (with Bowei, Petrick)
         * **What it does**:
-        We revamped the original GUI (`ListView` and `CommandBox`) of AddressBook3 to fit the purpose of a `QUIZ` page and the intended usage from the user, which primarily contains a `QuizCard` that displays the questions, its respective answers and instruction of a flashcard.
+        We revamped the original GUI (`ListView` and `CommandBox`) of AddressBook3 to fit the purpose of a `QUIZ` page and the intended usage from the user, which primarily contains a `QuizCard` that displays the `question`, its respective `answer` of the flashcard and next command instruction.

         * **Highlights**:
         Originally, each of us use a different way to integrate the styling to the page.
-Some of us used `css` file, some used the `style` property of each component in the `fxml` file while some set the style in the `java` file.
+Some of us used `css` file, some used the `style` property of each component in the `fxml` files while some set the style itself in the `java` file.
 Because of this difference, we were not aware of the subtle differences in the final style as some of the `style` overwrote each other in a hierarchical order.
-It took us awhile to realise the problem, we then resolved this by agreeing to use `fxml` style property on each component, coupling with the `css` styling for the part of the style that is not handled by the `fxml` style property.
+It took us awhile to realise the problem, we then resolved this by agreeing to use `fxml` style property on each component, coupling with the `css` styling for the part of the style that is not specified the `fxml` style property.

     * Enhanced the `CommandResult` class to follow the `Logic` execution of `QUIZ`
         * **What it does**: